SigmaHQ/sigmahq.github.io/docs/meta/filters.md

 ::: info Filters and Field Mapping

-Every field that is used in Filters also gets mapped according to the supplied pipelines.
+Every field that is used in Filters also gets mapped according to any supplied pipelines.

 :::